livelace/gosquito/docs/config/flow.md

       params:
         include: false                      # All filtered/matched/transformed (by this plugin) data will not be ...                                 # included for sending (with output plugin, if declared) by default.
-                                            # Plugin data may be used only by other plugins (require option) and
+                                            # Produced data may be used only by other plugins and there is no need
-                                            # sending is not needed.
+                                            # to send this data to destination.

     - id: 1
       alias: "second step"